jaccomoc/jactl/docs/_posts/2023-04-05-welcome-to-jactl.markdown

 Jactl is a new programming language for JVM based applications.
-It provides a secure way for application developers to provide customisation and extension capabilities to their users but can also be used via a REPL and for commandline scripts.
+It provides a secure way for application developers to provide customisation and extension capabilities to their users but can also be used for commandline scripts.
+An interactive REPL is provided for testing out code snippets.

 The language has a syntax that borrows heavily from Groovy with a smattering of Perl mixed in but is simpler than both of those languages.